HackYourFuture/angular/week1/README.md

 > This is the first time we're teaching this new module.
 Please help us improve it by providing feedback on Slack.

 ## Reading
-Learning Angular means learning to build [web applications](http://angularexpo.com/).
+Learning Angular means learning to build [web applications like these](http://angularexpo.com/).
+Many companies use Angular, so learning it might give us some job opportunities!

-For lesson 1, we'll be understanding every bit of this code snippet.
+For lesson 1, we're going to study every bit of this code snippet.

 ```
 import { Component } from '@angular/core';